georgestanley33/list-sorter/README.md

 - How correct each algorithm is
 - How different algorithms process the same user defined list
 - How custom implementations differ from Python's inbuilt sorted() function

+## Updates:
+- Timer now shown after each sort, allows you to visually compare each method